dawsonjon/Chips-2.0/_sources/user_manual/c_compiler.txt

 may be nested arbitrarily to form arrays of arrays.  `struct` s may be assigned, passed to and returned from functions.

-Arrays may be passed to functions, in this case the array is not coppied, but a reference is passed.
-Any modification made to the array within the called function wil also be reflected within the calling function.
+Arrays may be passed to functions, in this case the array is not copied, but a reference is passed.
+Any modification made to the array within the called function will also be reflected within the calling function.

 Missing Features
 ----------------